chenxcynthia/transformers/README.md

 A final metric that we experimented with is the *ratio of the median query norm to the median key norm*.
 Differences in norm can cause distance and dot product to diverge from one another; as such, we reasoned that standardizing the query and key norms would bring the correlation closer.
 Rather than maximizing the correlation here, we simply set $c$ to be the square root of the ratio itself, as scaling by $c$ will automatically standardize the query and key norms.

 For each attention head, we can thus choose the scale factors $c$ that optimize the three metrics described above.
-For each of the metrics, we ran experiments with constants  $$c \in [0.2, 0.4, 0.8, 1, 1.25, 2.5, 5]$$.
+For each of the metrics, we ran experiments with constants  $c \in [0.2, 0.4, 0.8, 1, 1.25, 2.5, 5]$.
 Future work could explore the results of a greater range and granularity of constant values.
 The optimal scaling constants for each metric are displayed in the heatmaps in Figure 1 below.

 ## II.
 Exploring Induction Heads in BERT